Balzu/g4-2025-website/docs/_pages/index.markdown

 Furthermore, if we dig deeper into the few cases that were covered by the media, another pattern emerges.
 Most of these reports come from cybersecurity-focused outlets — specialized industry publications that primarily reach a niche audience of professionals and insiders.

-This means that the general public, who typically relies on mainstream newspapers and national media, is often left unaware of these incidents.
+This means that the general public, who typically relies on mainstream newspapers and national media, is **often left unaware of these incidents**.
 As a result, communication around cyber threats in Italy remains limited and fragmented.
-The lack of broader media coverage contributes to a low level of public awareness and understanding of cybersecurity risks — despite their growing relevance in everyday life and business.
+The lack of broader media coverage contributes to a low level of public awareness and understanding of cybersecurity risks, despite their growing relevance in everyday life and business.

-So, while attacks are increasing in both frequency and severity, the information about them struggles to reach the wider population — weakening Italy's collective ability to respond, prepare, and build a stronger cybersecurity culture.
+So, while attacks are increasing in both frequency and severity, the information about them struggles to reach the wider population, weakening Italy's collective ability to respond, prepare, and build a stronger cybersecurity culture.

 ### Which Sectors Make the Headlines?